arezoofde/Hardware-Software_Sensor_Data_Logger/README.md

 --> DHT11 Project <--

-ّA brief explanation about the DHT11 sensor that we use in our project:
+A brief explanation about the DHT11 sensor that we use in our project:

 DHT11 Temperature & Humidity Sensor features a temperature & humidity sensor complex with a calibrated digital signal output.
 By using the exclusive digital-signal-acquisition technique and temperature & humidity sensing technology, it ensures high reliability and excellent long-term stability.